manojo/experiments/journal.md

 way is to parse the whole line and then check what the name is.
 For the length of the line in question, don't think it will make a huge difference either way, but to keep in mind for testing.

+#### 15.07

+To be determined: If we parse a content length X > remaining content, do we wait for further data?
+Or is it a failure?

+A chunk header is a hex number followed possibly by other chars which should be ignored.
+Is there a buffer overflow attack check to be done here?

+There is a need for a ~ operator that does not skip whitespace.
+The problem is that the whiteSpace skipping is managed by the reader, not by the Parsers trait.